Camp Half-Blood Chronicles: The Blood of Olympus

 The Blood of Olympus is the fifth and final book in The Heroes of Olympus series.
 It features two parallel stories: the first has the seven demigods finally reaching Greece and working to defeat the giants at the Acropolis of Athens, while the second has Reyna Ramírez-Arellano, Nico di Angelo, and Coach Gleeson Hedge delivering the Athena Parthenos back to Camp Half-Blood with the clash of the Greek and Roman camps in the horizon.
 The book was released on October 7, 2014.

+The Senior Year Adventures

+The Chalice of the Gods

+Originally announced in October 2022 as a standalone novel, The Chalice of the Gods was released on September 26, 2023.
+The book covers events that take place between The Heroes of Olympus and The Trials of Apollo.
+The novel is written from Percy's point of view, much like in the rest of the Percy Jackson & the Olympians series.

+Wrath of the Triple Goddess

+Wrath of the Triple Goddess is the seventh book in the Percy Jackson and the Olympians series.
+In the book, Percy continues his quest for letters of recommendation for college which began in the previous novel, this time from Hecate.

 The Trials of Apollo

 The Trials of Apollo is a pentalogy of books written by Riordan.
 It chronicles the life of Apollo after his being made mortal by Zeus as a punishment for his actions during The Heroes of Olympus series.
 The first book, The Hidden Oracle, was featured on May 5, 2016.
 It also features most of the characters from The Heroes of Olympus and Percy Jackson and the Olympians series.